 Even though it’s nationally known, AAA operates as a series of regional clubs, and your insurance options will depend on your local chapter’s insurance affiliations.

-Larger chapters such as AAA Southern California may offer their own coverage while smaller chapters often connect customers with third-party carriers such as CSAA Insurance Group or Auto Club Enterprises Group.
+Larger chapters such as AAA Southern California, may offer their own coverage.
+In comparison, smaller chapters often connect customers with third-party carriers such as CSAA Insurance Group or Auto Club Enterprises Group.

 AAA Auto Insurance Pros

 - Personalized approach

 - Not a good value for non-AAA members

 Allstate has standard coverage for liability, medical payments, uninsured and underinsured motorists, collision, and comprehensive.